 Prior to the sub-prime real estate meltdown in late 2007, foreclosures were rare.
 When the real estate bubble burst, many borrowers were unable to make payments on their subprime mortgages.
 The foreclosure rate soared and lenders were forced to streamline the foreclosure process to handle the high volume of loan defaults.

 Today, the process for finding distressed properties is much like shopping for any other kind of home.
-Even though the vast bu ...
+Even though the vast bulk of ...

 Monday, October 28, 2019 / by Vanessa Saunders

 I’m in the middle of negotiating a short sale that has received multiple bids, which is par for the course if done correctly.
 Short sales have become much easier than a few years ago, but they can have the occasional hiccup.
 Short sales are still a great way for buyers to get a bargain when buying a home.
 One of the Realtors involved in this transaction asked me to explain the process in order to make sure that her client’s are fully aware of what to expect, and I thought others would be interested too, so here goes….